Wet Leg tease new music in new clip: "We're so back!"

 Wet Leg - Chaise Longue (Official Video)

-Wet Leg may well also be preparing to announce a headline UK tour, after almost a two year break from the limelight.
+Wet Leg may well also be preparing to announce a headline UK tour, after their almost a two year break from the limelight.

 So far, Wet Leg are set for appearances at Glasgow Green's TRNSMT Festival, Oxfordshire's Wilderness Festival and All Together Now 2025, which takes place in County Waterford, Ireland.